Inter-Party Dialogue

 How to involve youth?

-• Youth Participation Quotas: Set aside seats or quotas for young representatives to ensure youth involvement.
+• Youth participation quotas: Set aside seats or quotas for young representatives to ensure youth involvement.

-• Youth-Focused Initiatives: Develop initiatives that address issues specifically relevant to young people, such as employment, education, and technology.
+• Youth-focused initiatives: Develop initiatives that address issues specifically relevant to young people, such as employment, education and technology.

-• Partnerships with Youth Organizations: Collaborate with youth organizations to engage young people and amplify their voices in the dialogue.
+• Partnerships with youth organizations: Collaborate with youth organizations to engage young people and amplify their voices in the dialogue.

 5.